collective/tutorial.todoapp/docs/chapter_1.rst

    ``Modify portal content`` to the ``Permissions`` box.

    All this means nothing if we don't give the user a chance to change the state.
 Next to ``Display in actions box``, we can set the title for what will be displayed in the workflow drop down box of the item (where `Pending`, `Reject`, etc where earlier).
 Let's call it ``Complete``.
-Last but not least, we need to add the url that the action points to.
+Last but not least, we need to add the URL that the action points to.
 I could make this tutorial 100 years long and explain why you have to do this, but accept that it has to be done, relax, and follow this formula:

    .. code-block:: bash